Suzanna Danuta Walters

 Suzanna Danuta Walters is the director of the Women's, Gender, and Sexuality Studies Program and professor of sociology at Northeastern University, Boston.
 She is also the editor-in-chief of Signs: Journal of Women in Culture and Society and the author of several books, including The Tolerance Trap: How God, Genes, and Good Intentions are Sabotaging Gay Equality.
-She is the author of the op-ed "Why can't we hate men?" in The Washington Post.
+She wrote an op-ed titled "Why can't we hate men?" in The Washington Post.

 Education

-Walters gained her Ph.D from the City University of New York in 1990.
+Walters attended Mount Holyoke College in 1983 and gained her Ph.D. from the Graduate Center of the City University of New York in 1990.